kevinashworth/Octave/README.md

 6. Run the command `npm install`.
 7. Run the script that is available for public testing, `npm run start-public-testing`.
 8. When this command finishes after a few minutes, launch **Octave** by visiting <http://localhost:4004> in your browser.
-9. Click Sign Up and enter the username, email, and password of your choosing.
+9. You can Sign In using “public” and “testing”.
+Or sign up with the username, email, and password of your choosing.
+(See Note.)
 10. That’s it.
 You’re in!

 ## Note

-The sign-up email that you enter will not be used, so it can be valid, or a dummy value.
+The sign-up email that you enter will not be used, so it can be valid or a dummy value.
 When you first sign up, you will have limited permissions.
 There are secrets that are not on Github — for access to all objects, for access to the real **Octave** database, for Twilio phone number validation and formatting, for full Algolia search, etc.
-There is an alternative method of setting up to get it all.
-DM me.
+There is an alternative method of installation to get it all.

+For greater access, DM me.